seraphgrid/TENKA_OVERKILL/README.md

     that (currently, very) stupid thing.

-the effect altogether is that it feels pretty massive, yes, but also that you have a tool that is constantly changing shape. much like emacs.
+the effect altogether is that it feels pretty massive, yes, but also that you have a tool that is constantly changing shape. much like emacs. in my own, far more delusional words, it feels like a diary connected to the internet.

 --- BASICS ---